 Ordinances For the Dead

-The covenants we make with God allow Him to organize us into the kingdom of heaven.
-Thus in heaven we would expect to see family structures, and a church.
-Interestingly this means that anyone who wishes to go to heaven must make the covenants necessary to function as part of that heavenly society, even the people who have died before having the chance to be baptized or sealed.
-These people need to have the ordinances of these covenants performed for them by someone who is living.
+Anyone who wishes to go to heaven must make the covenants necessary to function as part of that heavenly society, even the people who have died before having the chance to be baptized or sealed.
+For these people to go to the celestial kingdom they need to have the ordinances of these covenants performed for them by someone who is living.
 Afterward that person can either choose to make a covenant with God, or reject the ordinance performed.
 These covenants with God will take affect after their resurrection, which is explained by the apostle Paul.
 “Else what shall they do which are baptized for the dead, if the dead rise not at all?
 Why are they then baptized for the dead?”(1 Corinthians 15:29) After the resurrection, the faithful saints who lived on this earth will form the kingdom of heaven.
 In heaven we will help each other to choose the right.
 When we do this perfectly we are saved from sin, because Satan can have no power over us.
 From this we can understand another thing that Paul taught, “that [our ancestors] without us cannot be made perfect- neither can we without our dead be made perfect.”(D&C 128:15)